EHandtkeBasis/SvgViewer/README.md

 # easirundemo

-This project demonstrates a custom webforJ component: **EasirunComponent**.
+This project demonstrates a custom webforJ component: **SvgViewer**.

-## EasirunComponent
+## SvgViewer

-`EasirunComponent` is a reusable UI component for displaying and interacting with SVG images.
+`SvgViewer` is a reusable UI component for displaying and interacting with SVG images.
 It provides:

 - Zoom in/out controls
 - Drag-to-pan functionality